Some resources that might be of help to you.

 Accessible Resources for Independence, Inc., (ARI) provides support and services to people with disabilities in Anne Arundel and Howard counties in Maryland.
 Accessible Resources for Independence is a center for independent living (CIL) that is consumer-controlled, community-based, cross-disability, and nonresidential.

 Its mission is to maximize the independence of people with disabilities so they enjoy self-directed, productive lives.
-In carrying out our mission, ARI provides the resources, training, counseling and other assistance needed to enhance independence, productivity and quality of life, strengthen family support systems and assist people with disabilities in becoming integrated into the mainstream of life.
-410-636-2274
+In carrying out their mission, ARI provides the resources, training, counseling and other assistance needed to enhance independence, productivity and quality of life, strengthen family support systems and assist people with disabilities in becoming integrated into the mainstream of life.

 Adaptive Living Inc

 Provides residential and community living support for adults with intellectual and developmental disabilities.

 Alice’s Dream Foundation is a 501(c)3 Nonprofit